 The entire inner liner permit area is divided into 8 regions and you have to select the desired ones very carefully.
 Better get the region information first and then apply for it.

-Step by Step Process for Ladakh Inner Line Permits in Person / Offline at Leh DC Office
+Step by Step Process for Ladakh Environment Fee or Inner Line Permits in Person / Offline at Leh DC Office

 If you are planning to apply for these permits in person or offline, then you can apply them at Tourist Information Center (TIC) Office, Opposite J&K Bank, Main Market, Leh or you can also apply for Inner Line Permits at Leh DC Office.